How does the chromatic number of a random graph vary?: Introduction

 In~\cite{HPbdd} it is shown that if $a=a(n)$ is such that $n^{0.1}<\mu_a(n)<n^{1.9}$ (where $\mu_a(n)$ is defined in \eqref{eq:mudef}), then whp

 Unsurprisingly, when $\mu_\alpha$ is not too large, then $\chi_{\alpha-1}(\Gnh)$ and $\chi(\Gnh)$ are close, and then \eqref{eq:announcedbounds} (applied with $a=\alpha$) provides a good bound on the latter.
 For example, we trivially have that the expectation of the difference is at most $\mu_\alpha$, though we will need a much tighter bound (see Lemma~\ref{lem:as1}).
-Assuming (a special case of) \eqref{eq:announcedbounds}, we can prove a stronger lower bound on the non-concentration interval. \begin{theorem} Suppose that \eqref{eq:announcedbounds} holds in the special case $\mu_a(n)=\Theta(n/\log^2 n)$.
-Then there is a constant $c>0$ so that for any sequence of intervals $[s_n, t_n]$ such that $\Pr\bb{\chi(\Gnh) \in [s_n, t_n]}\ge 0.9$, there is a sequence of integers $n^*$ such that
+Assuming a much weaker form of a special case of \eqref{eq:announcedbounds}, we can prove a stronger lower bound on the non-concentration interval. \begin{theorem} Suppose that, for any integers $n$ and $a=a(n)$ such that $\mu_a(n)=\Theta(n/\log^2 n)$, we have